CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-11.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Setting up your environment
+- Task 1: Setting up your environment
-- Testing your GitHub Codespace
+- Task 2: Testing your GitHub Codespace
-- Creating the game logic
+- Task 3: Creating the game logic

 ### Task 1: Setting up your environment